leather-io/mono/leather-nx/README.md

 `namedInputs` can be defined to share settings between steps

 We can use a `^` to specify for all dependant projects `"^noMarkdown"`

+# Nx cache exclusions

+We want to exclude some items from the cace that aren't depended on.
+Nx has a nice graph feature which gives a visual UI of what depends on what

+# Nx graph

+Behind the scenes Nx creates a graph of how all the packages link together which can be viewed running `npx nx graph` which shows an interactive version of our project graph

+In a larger monorepo this is useful to show all the paths between packages and their links